Arukim/evelopers_cleaner/README.md

 # evelopers_cleaner

-Comments are replaced with whitespaces.
+Comments are replaced with whitespaces

 Only Unix EOL style is supported

 Comments inside string literals are not ignored